eigemx/prism/Fix typos in README.md

 # Prism
-A simple finite volume C++20 library for solving partial differential equations.

-## What is this?
-Prism a library for solving partial differential equations (PDEs) using finite volume methods.
+Prism is a C++20 library for solving partial differential equations (PDEs) using finite volume methods.
 It is designed to be simple and easy to use, with a focus on computational fluid dynamics (CFD).
 Prism has many capabilities such as:
 - Handling unstructured polyhedral meshes (currently only Ideas-UNV meshes are supported).
 - Mesh traversal with ease.
-- Native support for scala, vector and tensor fields.
+- Native support for scalar, vector and tensor fields.
 - Support for non-orthogonal correction for diffusion scheme.
 - Central difference, Upwind, Second-order upwind, and QUICK convection schemes.
 - Support for explicit and implicit source terms.